Our staff with helpful, friendly advice can help you make a simple Japanese dish or a full course meal.

 Membership is free and we start every new account with a signing bonus of 2500 points.
 Points earned are kept in the account forever unless there is no activity in the account for one year; then the account reverts to zero.

 We will absolutely not call you or give this information to any other party for any reason whatsoever.
 (In the event, you do not wish us to use your phone number, the assigned 10 digit number is used but you will then need to have the card so it can be scanned to award points.)
 Effective Dec.
 1, 2015, with each regular grocery purchase, the clerk will scan your membership card and points will be added to your account.
-A point is earned for every penny of purchase.
+You will earn 750 points for every $10 purchase or portion thereof.

 At each level, gift certificates are awarded to use as cash dollars for future purchases.
 Phone numbers are used only for the purpose of awarding points to your account.